CASE STUDY

 Nano

-A Currency Symbol to Champion Economic Equality and Opportunity
+A Currency Symbol to Champion Economic Equality and Financial Inclusion

 The world is in the middle of the next digital revolution, and cryptocurrencies have challenged how we think about and utilise money.

-As we edge closer into a cashless society, moving from physical cash to cash-replacements raises risks.
-Notably, for the 1.7 billion+ people without access to a bank account, going cashless is not an option.
-Moreover, in doing so, we further widen the financial inclusion gap and deepen economic inequality across the developing world.
+As we approach a cashless society, transitioning from physical cash to cash alternatives presents certain risks.
+It’s important to note that over 1.7 billion people don’t have access to a bank account, making going cashless impossible for them.
+Additionally, this move would widen the gap of financial inclusion and deepen economic inequality in developing nations.

 At a glance